 Many annual events that were started in the late 1980's and early 1990's still take place today.
 The organization's busy calendar is always expanding to accommodate new academic and social activities.

-YHSA is a volunteer run ministry.
-Through the involvement and effort of all of its member families, YHSA can provide encouragement and resources for families, assist new home schoolers, and provide academic and social interaction with other parents and children with similar concerns and educational goals.
+Through the involvement and effort of all of its member families, YHSA's mission is to provide encouragement and resources for home educating families, assist those new to home education, provide information to those considering home education, and provide academic and social interaction with other parents and children with similar concerns and educational goals.